vuejs/eslint-plugin-vue/docs/rules/no-unused-components.md

   export default {
     components: {
       TheButton // Unused component
-      'the-modal': TheModal // Components registered under other than PascalCased name has to be }
+      'the-modal': TheModal // Unused component
     }
+  }
 </script>
 ```

-Note that components registered under other than `PascalCase`d name has to be called directly under the specified name, whereas if you cregister it using `PascalCase` you can call it however you like, exept using `snake_case`.
+Note that components registered under other than `PascalCase` name have to be called directly under the specified name, whereas if you register it using `PascalCase` you can call it however you like, except using `snake_case`.

 :+1: Examples of **correct** code for this rule: